 I’m sure that they would appreciate you taking the time to speak with them.

-This can then lead on to visiting your relative so that you can conduct an interview with them.
+This can then lead to visiting your relative so that you can interview with them.

 My Top 20 Family History Interview Questions post will show you how to prepare for an interview and give you questions that you can ask them.